Child Custody, Support, and Visitation or Parenting Time

 fully understand your child custody agreement and how it pertains to all

 forms of custody before you sign anything.
-Speak to your attorney if you
+Speak to your divorce lawyer

 Consider the following four definitions of custody: